Stophface/thesis/readme.md

 Written in Python 3.3

+To be done after the language was identified with the cld- and langid library for title, tags and description.
 Defines the final language of the photos.
-It uses the identified languages of the langid and cld library (title, tags description) and follows the following Boolean logic:
+It uses the identified languages of the langid and cld library (title, tags description) and follows the following Boolean logic to determine through an intersection the final language:

     No   Title     Tag     Description     Title     Tag     Description     Boolean     Language LID I     LID I   LID I           LID II    LID II  LID II          Outcome     Final